matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

 - `m.abuse.nature.toxic`: toxic behavior, including insults, unsollicited invites;
 - `m.abuse.nature.illegal`: illegal behavior, including child pornography, death threats,...;
 - `m.abuse.nature.spam`: commercial spam, propaganda, ... whether from a bot or a human user;
-- `m.abuse.nature.room`: report the entire room, e.g. for voluntarily hosting behavior that violates server ToS;
 - `m.abuse.nature.other`: doesn't fit in any category above.

 We expect that this enum will be amended by further MSCs.

 The rationale for requiring a `nature` is twofold:

-- a Client may give to give a users the opportunity to think a little about whether the behavior they report truly is abuse;
+- a Client may give to give a user the opportunity to think a little about whether the behavior they report truly is abuse;
 - this gives the Client the ability to split between
-    - `abuse.room`, which should be routed to an administrator (in the current MSC, using the existing moderation API);
+    - reporting the room itself to homeserver administrators, typically because it promotes illegal or toxic activities, using the existing Abuse Report API;
-    - `abuse.disagreement`, which may better be handled by blurring messages from offending user;
+    - `m.abuse.nature.disagreement`, which may better be handled by blurring messages from offending user;
     - everything else, which needs to be handled by a room moderator or a bot.

-To send an `m.abuse.report`, the Client posts the `m.abuse.report` message as DM to the `user_id` specified in the `m.room.moderated_by`.
+To send an `m.abuse.report`, the Client posts the `m.abuse.report` event as DM to the `user_id` specified in the `m.room.moderated_by`.

 This proposal does not specify behavior when `m.room.moderated_by` is not set or when the `user_id` doesn't exist.

-### Built-in routing bot behavior
+### Built-in Routing Bot behavior

-Users should not need to join the moderation room to be able to send `m.abuse.report` messages to it, as it would let them snoop on reports from other users.
+Users should not need to join the moderation room to be able to send `m.abuse.report` events to it, as it would let them snoop on reports from other users.
 Rather, we introduce a built-in bot as part of this specification: the Routing Bot.

 1. When the Routing Bot is invited to a room, it always accepts invites.
-2. When the Routing Bot receives a message other than `m.abuse.report`, it ignores the message.
+2. When the Routing Bot receives an event other than `m.abuse.report`, ignore the event.
-3. When the Routing Bot receives a message _M_ with type `m.abuse.report` from Alice:
+3. When the Routing Bot receives an event _E_ with type `m.abuse.report` from Alice:
-    - If the Routing Bot is not a member of _M_`.moderated_by_id`, reject the message.
+    - If the Routing Bot is not a member of _E_`.moderated_by_id`, reject the event.
-    - If _M_.`reporter` is not Alice, reject the message.
+    - If _M_.`reporter` is not Alice, reject the event.
-    - If room _M_.`moderated_by_id`  does not contain a state event `m.room.moderation.moderator_of`/`XXX`, where `XXX` is _M_.`room_id`, reject the message.
+    - If room _M_.`moderated_by_id`  does not contain a state event (`m.room.moderation.moderator_of`, `XXX`), where `XXX` is _M_.`room_id`, reject the event.
 Otherwise, call _S_ this state event.
-    - If _S_ does not have type `m.room.moderation.moderator_of`, reject the message.
+    - If _S_ does not have type `m.room.moderation.moderator_of`, reject the event.
-    - If _S_ is missing field `user_id`, reject the message.
+    - If _S_ is missing field `user_id`, reject the event.
-    - If _S_.`user_id` is not the id of the Routing Bot, reject the message.
+    - If _S_.`user_id` is not the id of the Routing Bot, reject the event.
-    - Copy the `content` of _M_ as a new `m.abuse.report` message in room _M_.`room_id`.
+    - Copy the `content` of _M_ as a new `m.abuse.report` event in room _M_.`room_id`.

+Note that the empty state key is NOT a universal authorization for the Routing Bot to send messages to the room.

 ### Possible Moderation Bot behavior

-This section is provided as an illustration of the spec, not as part of the spec.
+This section is provided as an example of what could be done with the spec, not as part of the spec.

 A possible setup would involve two Moderation Bots, both members of a moderation room _MR_.

-- A Classifier Bot consumes `m.abuse.report` messages, discards messages from users who have joined recently or never been active in the room (possible bots/sleeping bots), then collates reports against users.
+- A Classifier Bot consumes `m.abuse.report` events, discards messages from users who have joined recently or never been active in the room (possible bots/sleeping bots), then collates reports against users.
 If there are more than e.g. 10 reports in the last hour against a single user, post a `m.policy.rule.user` message in the same room specifying that the user should undergo temporary ban.
 - A Ban Bot consumes `m.policy.rule.user` messages and implements bans.

 Of course, it is entirely possible to implement both features as a single bot.